 Emily Viverette is a minister affiliated with the Christian Church (Disciples of Christ).
 Emily is a graduate of Elon University (B.S.) and Vanderbilt Divinity School (M.Div.).
 Prior to seminary, Emily taught high school math.
 Emily served as the Director of CPE at Alamance Regional Medical Center before joining the faculty in 2009.
-Emily is Director of the Department of FaithHealth Education.
-She is married to Michael, and they have two children, Jack and Lily.
+Emily is Director of the FaithHealth Chaplaincy and Education.

 Erin Lysse is a Supervisory Education Student.
 She is an ordained Baptist minister and most recently served as the Minister to Families at Union Cross Baptist Church.
 She received her Bachelor of Fine Arts (Speech Communication) from Valdosta State University and her M.Div. from McAfee School of Theology at Mercer University.
 Erin completed a Level I unit of CPE in the congregation-based program and two years of residency at Wake Forest Baptist Medical Center.

-Keith Stirewalt serves as the Chaplain for Clinical Engagement and the Independent Living Donor Advocate for WFBH.
-He is a Baptist minister.
+Keith Stirewalt serves as the Program Director – FaithHealth Clinical Medicine and as a Physician Assistant – Palliative Care for WFBH.
+He is a Baptist minister and chaplain.
 He earned his B.A. in Chemistry from the University of Tennessee at Chattanooga, his P.A. from the Bowman Gray School of Medicine-Wake Forest University, his M.B.A. at the Bryan School of Business at the University of North Carolina-Greensboro, and his M.Div. at the Wake Forest University School of Divinity.
-Keith’s work focuses on the narrative interaction of clinical medicine, theology, end-of-life, serious illness, advance care planning, bioethics, and living donor kidney transplant.
-Keith is married to Margaret Norris, has three children, and two grandchildren.
+Keith completed his chaplain internship and two years of chaplain residency at Wake Forest Baptist Medical Center.
+Keith’s work focuses on the narrative interaction of clinical medicine, theology, end-of-life, serious illness, advance care planning, and bioethics.